Skip navigation

 3 WSU Credits - NUTR 1010/WSU Life Science (LS) - General Education

-Science Credit
+Life Science Credit

 Year Course

-CE Fees: $5 per credit
+Class Fee: CE Fees $5 per credit

-Prerequisite: None
+Prerequisites: None

-Science Credit
+Life Science Credit

 Year Course

-Prerequisite: None
+Prerequisites: None

-Science Credit
+Life Science Credit

 Year Course